michaelcfoti/RnB-Wavelet/README.md

 - Average rhythmic spectrum
 - Beta distribution of the dataset

  Note: There is a alternative interactive live script available where users can add their own data.
-Download the wRnBLive reposiory.
+Download the wRnBLive repository.

 ## File structure

-- `RnB_wavelet_main.m`: Main script from which the model can be executed.
+- `wRnB.m`: Main script from which the model can be executed.
 - RnB_v01: Folder containing functions called by the main script.
 - data: Folder containing data:
    - `R16_N3.mat`: Data from Ant.
 Cingulate (350 epochs)
    - `R18_N3.mat`: Data from Sup.
 Motor Cortex (300 epochs)
    - `R37_N3.mat`: Data from Sup.
 Front.
 Gyrus (350 epochs)
    - `R37_N3.mat`: Data from Hippocampus (320 epochs)
-- figures: Contains repositories required to generate figures from the articles
+- figures: Includes all the repositories required to generate figures from the articles
 - wRnBLive: Interactive live script repository
 ## References